laravel/docs/eloquent-mutators.md

      * @var array
      */
     protected $casts = [
-        'created_at' => 'datetime:Y-m-d',
+        'your_date_attribute' => 'datetime:Y-m-d',
     ];

 When a column is cast as a date, you may set the corresponding model attribute value to a UNIX timestamp, date string (`Y-m-d`), date-time string, or a `DateTime` / `Carbon` instance.
 The date's value will be correctly converted and stored in your database.

-You may customize the default serialization format for all of your model's dates by defining a `serializeDate` method on your model.
+You may customize the default serialization format for your model's dates (except for the timestamps) by defining a `serializeDate` method on your model.
 This method does not affect how your dates are formatted for storage in the database:

     /**
      * Prepare a date for array / JSON serialization.